denten-books/plain-text/40-screen.md

 the slightly curved molecular structure of the crystal, allowing the beam to rotate and pass through both filters.
-The structure unwinds when it receives an electrical current, which effectively blocks light from passing through the medium.
+The structure unwinds when it receives an electrical current, which effectively blocks light from passing through the medium (Fig. 4-2).
 The gates close, so to speak, as the second filter prevents light from exiting.
 By this refractive structure, a series of small, pinhole-like pixels can be turned on and off to create shapes, letters, and images on the screen.[^ln3-mishima]

-[^ln3-mishima]: See @mishima_novel_2004.

 !["A method for controlling the passage of radiation through a material medium" [@land_light_1934.
 See also @reinitzer_beitrage_1888 and